dustinpfister/blog_posts/_posts/js-xmlhttprequest.md

 ## 5 - Conclusion

 The XMLhttprequest method might be the best solution for scripting http if you care about trying to get your code to work on a wide range of browsers, as it is the tired yet way of doing so.
 For the most part I would not loose sleep over it thought if I where to choose to go with something more modern, at least when it comes to looking at what is going on with browser vender's and versions with this site at least.
+Still I often seem to prefer to do things in a way that might very well be a bit dated, but still work okay.
+I hate to waste to much time getting caught up in all kids of habit holes when it comes to how to go about scripting http, it strokes me as something that is a distraction from things that are of real value.
+So it makes sense to just go with something that works, and move on when it comes to this sort of thing.